Optimal Regularity and Uhlenbeck Compactness for General Relativity and Yang-Mills Theory: Abstract

 \section{Abstract}

-We discuss the discovery and the significance of the RT-equations, a novel system of elliptic partial differential equations foundational to geometric analysis in General Relativity and Mathematical Physics: Solutions of the RT-equations furnish coordinate and gauge transformations which give a non-optimal connection a gain of one derivative over its own Riemann curvature tensor, i.e., to optimal regularity.
-The RT-equations are elliptic regardless of metric or metric signature, so the {\it elliptic} RT-equations regularize singularities in solutions of the {\it hyperbolic} Einstein equations.
-Our existence theory for the RT-equations resolves the problem of optimal regularity for affine connections on arbitrary manifolds, including Lorentzian manifolds, and for connections on vector bundles over such manifolds.
-As an application we prove that singularities at GR shock waves are removable, implying geodesic curves, locally inertial coordinates and the Newtonian limit all exist.
-By use of the extra derivative of regularity for connections, we extend Uhlenbeck compactness from Uhlenbeck's setting of vector bundles with compact gauge groups over Riemannian manifolds, to the case of compact and non-compact gauge groups over general manifolds, including the Lorentzian manifolds of General Relativity.
-Compactness is the essential tool of mathematical analysis for establishing the validity of approximation schemes.
-Uhlenbeck compactness is an improvement of the Div-Curl Lemma which is intrinsic to nonlinear problems in Mathematical Physics because it provides existence of {\it strongly} convergent sequences of connections from bounds on curvature alone.
+We announce the extension of {\it optimal regularity} and {\it Uhlenbeck compactness} to the general setting of connections on vector bundles with non-compact gauge groups over non-Riemannian manifolds, including the Lorent\-zian metric connections of General Relativity.
+Compactness is the essential tool of mathematical analysis for establishing validity of approximation schemes.
+Our proofs are based on the theory of the RT-equations for connections with $L^p$ curvature.
+Solutions of the RT-equations furnish coordinate and gauge transformations which give a non-optimal connection a gain of one derivative over its Riemann curvature, (i.e., to optimal regularity).
+The RT-equations are {\it elliptic} regardless of metric signature, and regularize singularities in solutions of the {\it hyperbolic} Einstein equations.
+As an application, singularities at GR shock waves are removable, implying geodesic curves, locally inertial coordinates and the Newtonian limit all exist.
+By the extra derivative we extend Uhlenbeck compactness from Uhlenbeck's setting of vector bundles with compact gauge groups over Riemannian manifolds, to the case of compact and non-compact gauge groups over non-Riemannian manifolds.
+Our version of Uhlenbeck compactness can also be viewed as a ``geometric'' improvement of the Div-Curl Lemma, improving weak continuity of wedge products to {\it strong} convergence.

 {\quote\it``[Riemann...bound by Dirichlet...] would give acute, logical analyses of foundational questions, and would avoid long computations as much as possible.''} ---Felix~Klein